Sports in Denver: Major league professional teams

-Denver is the smallest of the 13 U.S. cities with teams from four major sports.
+Denver is the least populous of the 13 U.S. cities with teams from four major sports.

 The Denver Broncos of the National Football League (NFL) have drawn crowds of over 70,000 since their AFL origins in the early 1960s at Mile High Stadium and continue to draw fans today to their current home Empower Field at Mile High.
 The Broncos have sold out every home game (except for strike-replacement games) since 1970.
 The Broncos last championship was in 2016, defeating the Carolina Panthers in Super Bowl 50.
 In total, the Broncos have advanced to the Super Bowl eight times and won back-to-back titles in 1998 and 1999, and again in 2015.

 In the 1980s and 90s, one of the top priorities of former Mayor Federico Peña was bringing Major League Baseball to the city.
 In 1993, the MLB awarded an expansion team to Denver and they were named the Colorado Rockies.
 Mile High Stadium was home to the Rockies from 1993 to 1995 while Coors Field was under construction.
 They appeared in their first World Series in 2007 after winning their first NL pennant, their only one to this day, where they were swept by the Boston Red Sox of the American League in four games.

-The Denver Nuggets of the National Basketball Association (NBA) play at the Ball Arena.
+The Denver Nuggets of the National Basketball Association (NBA) play at Ball Arena.
 The team was founded as the Denver Larks in 1967 as a charter franchise of the American Basketball Association (ABA) but changed its name to the Denver Rockets before their first season.
 They changed their name to the Denver Nuggets in 1974.
 The team joined the NBA in 1976 after the ABA-NBA merger.
-They have not made an appearance in an NBA Finals since joining the NBA.
+They made their first NBA finals appearance in May of 2023, after sweeping the Los Angeles Lakers in the Western Conference Finals.
+In the 2023 NBA Finals, the Nuggets defeated the Miami Heat in five games to win their first NBA title in franchise history.